-Wet ponds consist of a permanent pool of water that promotes a better environment for gravitational settling, biological uptake and microbial activity.
+Wet ponds consist of a permanent pool of standing water that promotes a better environment for gravitational settling, biological uptake and microbial activity.
 Runoff from each new storm enters the pond and partially displaces pool water from previous storms.
 The pool also acts as a barrier to re-suspension of sediments and other pollutants deposited during prior storms.
-When sized properly, wet ponds have a residence time that ranges from many days to several weeks depending on the volume of the permanent pool, which allows numerous pollutant removal mechanisms to operate.
-Wet ponds can also include extended detention of a portion of the Treatment Volume (Tv) above the permanent pool or a multiple cell design in order to improve performance and meet the Level 2 performance goal.
+When sized properly, wet ponds have a residence time that ranges from many days to several weeks, which allows numerous pollutant removal mechanisms to operate.
+Wet ponds can also provide extended detention (ED) above the permanent pool to help meet channel protection requirements (see Table 14.1).